zio/interop-cats/README.md

     .drain
 ```

-The major downside to doing this is you rely on live implementations of `Clock` and `Blocking` to summon instances which
+The major downside to doing this is you rely on live implementations of `Clock` to summon instances which
 makes testing much more difficult for any Cats Effect code that you use.

 ### cats-core